aefdz/fdaPOIFD/README.md

   - Fraiman, R. and Muniz, G. (2001).
 Trimmed means for functional data.
     *Test*, 10(2):419–440.
-  - Ĺopez-Pintado, S. and Romo, J. (2009).
+  - López-Pintado, S. and Romo, J. (2009).
 On the concept of depth for functional data. *Journal of the American Statistical Association*, 104(486):718–734.
   - López-Pintado, S. and Romo, J. (2011).
 A half-region depth for